codeurjc-students/2025-MyMLB/docs/Instructions.md

 npm run test
 ````

-To execute only the unit tests:
+To only run the unit tests:

 ```bash
 npm run test:unit
 ```

-To execute only the integration tests:
+To only run the integration tests:

 ```bash
 npm run test:integration